Korean shamanism: Village, household, and ancestral spirits

-Villages traditionally had Jangseung, timber or occasionally stone posts representing two generals that guard the settlement from harmful spirits.
-On Jeju, these were constructed of volcanic rock and were respectively called the Harubang (grandfather) and Halmang (grandmother).
-Historically, villages would often hold annual festivals to thank their tutelary deities.
-These would often be overseen by local men and reflect Confucian traditions, although sometimes rr did participate.
-In Korean society, rapid urbanisation has radically changed how people interact with their local deities.
+Korean villages traditionally had Jangseung, timber or occasionally stone posts representing two generals who would guard the settlement from harmful spirits.
+On Jeju, these were constructed of volcanic rock and were respectively called the Harubang and Halmang.
+Historically, villages often held annual festivals to thank their tutelary deities.
+These were often overseen by local men and reflected Confucian traditions, although sometimes rr did participate.
+The rapid urbanisation of Korean society has radically changed how people interact with their local deities.

 Korean vernacular religion includes household deities, the chief of which is Sŏngju, the principal house guardian.
 Others include T'oju taegum, who patrols the precincts of the household, Chowang the kitchen spirit, and Pyŏnso Kakssi, the protector of the toilet.
 Keeping these entities happy was traditionally regarded as the role of the housewife, and is achieved through offering them food and drink.
 These informal rituals do not require the involvement of rr, who would only be called in for special occasions.
 Pollution caused by births or deaths in the household are believed to result in Sŏngju leaving, meaning that he must be encouraged to return through ritual.
 Sŏngju may also require propitiation if expensive goods are brought into the home, as he expects a portion of the expenditure to be devoted to him.

-Ancestral spirits are called mr. Tutelary ancestors are termed mr. Ancestors who may be venerated in rr rituals are broader than the purely patrilineal figures venerated in formal Korean ancestor veneration rites, the rr.
+Ancestral spirits are called mr. Tutelary ancestors are termed mr. Ancestors who may be venerated in Musok rituals are broader than the purely patrilineal figures venerated in formal Korean ancestor veneration rites, the rr.
 These broader ancestors may for instance include those from a woman's natal family, women who have married out of the family, or family members who have died without offspring.
-While both the rr rites and the Confucian-derived rr entail communication with ancestors, only the former involves direct communication with these spirits, allowing the ancestors to convey messages directly to the living.
+While both the Musok rites and the Confucian rr entail communication with ancestors, only the former involves direct communication with these spirits, allowing the ancestors to convey messages straight to the living.
 Certain ancestral spirits can also form part of a rr personal pantheon.

-A personal spiritual guardian is the rr (plural rr).
-The rr of male rr are usually deemed female; those of female rr are typically male.